gkorpal/gkorpal.github.io/_drafts/fedora.md

 *  Settings Manager >  Appearance > Icons
 *  Settings Manager > LightDM GTK+ Greeter settings > Appearance

 Note that the default appearance editor can only edit GTK2 themes/icons.
 Therefore, to edit GTK3 themes/icons either edit the `~/.config/gtk-3.0/settings.ini` or use the LXDE appearance editor `lxappearance`.

-To change background use "Settings Manager >  Desktop > Background" and select the folder `/usr/share/backgrounds/f32/extras/`.
+Finally, to change background use "Settings Manager >  Desktop > Background" and select the folder `/usr/share/backgrounds/f32/extras/`.

 # Introspection